queuedpixel/stimulus-package/readme.md

 ## Installation

-This plugin is currently under development and a binary release is not currently available.
-To use this plugin you must clone this repository and compile it yourself.
+This plugin is currently under development and a binary release is not available.
+To use this plugin you must compile it yourself.
 We use [Apache Maven](https://maven.apache.org/) to build this plugin.

 ### Compile Plugin